 If you would like to look over the shoulder of someone building a website it’s a course you are likely to get a lot out of for $47.

-The upsell I am not so convinced is worth the extra outlay.
-Some of the “best” strategies mentioned in the monthly video’s are already obsolete…and that’s pretty rubbish whichever way you look at it.
+The upsell I am not entirely convinced is worth the extra outlay.
+Some of the “best” strategies mentioned in the monthly video’s are already obsolete…and that’s not good in my opinion.

 The mention of CPA & “empire building” is nothing new to me but it may be to you…is it?